KevinMenden/breakout-rl/README.md

-# breakout-rl
+# Breakout RL
-Reinforcement learning for the game Breakout from Atari 2600
+This repo is made for learning and implementing reinforcement learning algorithms for the Atari 2600 game Breakout implmented as OpenAI-gym environment.